 Parking: Parking is free for visitors – make sure to pick up a token from the WWT staff to open the car park gate as you drive out.

-This post was updated on 23 June 2022 with upcoming event details and more photos
+This post was updated on 26 March 2023 with upcoming event details and up-to-date visitor information.

 Pin for Later – Visiting the WWT London Wetland Centre Barnes